samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab4_Deploying_To_Cloud/readme.md

 ## Learning Objectives

 By the end of this workshop, you should be able to:
-1. Deploy the fine-tuned model using a Azure AI Studio approach.
+1. Deploy the fine-tuned model using Azure AI Studio model deployment.

 ## Lab Scenario